boyfer/best-practices/README.md

 	- http://justatheory.com/computers/databases/postgresql/use-timestamptz.html

 * You can get the client timezone and offset from ios, Android and javascript.
 Even if none of these help, you can still use `TimeZone` class in Java to get the offset by the date and timezone.
+So the above conversion from `timestamp` to `timestamptz` in PostgreSQL is not necessary.

 	- https://stackoverflow.com/questions/1091372/getting-the-clients-timezone-in-javascript
 	- https://stackoverflow.com/questions/19186666/get-timezone-country-from-iphone